Vic aged home residents move as cases rise - Shepparton News

 "My mother is in her mid-70s, underlying health issues but she lives at home ...
 I would not let my mum be in some of these places, I just wouldn't," he said.

-He added that the private centres aren't the state government's responsibility and said some stories coming out of nursing homes with outbreaks were unacceptable.
+He added that the private centres are not the state government's responsibility and said some stories coming out of nursing homes with outbreaks were unacceptable.

+Federal Aged Care Minister Richard Colbeck was unimpressed, calling the comments unwarranted and unnecessary.

+"Everyone that I know in aged care is working really hard," he told 3AW.

+"It doesn't need that sort of response from one of the country's leaders at a time like this, when they're all under enormous pressure."

-But federal health minister Greg Hunt vehemently rejected Mr Andrews' comments, saying he fully supported aged care workers.
+Federal Health Minister Greg Hunt also vehemently rejected Mr Andrews' comments, saying he fully supported aged care workers.

 An emotional Mr Hunt told reporters his father lived in a nursing home and said he could not imagine his family and father receiving better care.